 In some instances for insurances, yes, Independent Contractors do pay their own insurances.
 However, Engagers of contractors can most definitely be found to be liable for both the Super and insurance (worker’s comp) cover.
 This is especially true if the contractor is a sole trader ABN holder.
 There have been a lot of test cases on this, especially in building and construction but they apply across the board.
 So it is likely that many of your employers are liable for Super (including back payment to when the ‘contracting’ started and workers compensation.

 They can be proactive (the business putting themselves forward) or reactive (a disgruntled former worker, or random picking from Fairwork, the ATO or WorkCover).

 All three agencies can investigate one business?

 It is usually Fairwork who will investigate first and if a business is found in breach, it is an automatic red flag for the other agencies.
-So you may have one instructor that is being employed as an independent contractor that should be an employee, and that breach sees WorkCover coming in for a full audit on Workplace Health and Safety (are all your forms and policies up to date…)
+So you may have one instructor that is being employed as an Independent Contractor that should be an employee, and that breach sees WorkCover coming in for a full audit on WHS (are all your forms and policies up to date…)

 Each agency can issue significant fines and also have the authority to review the past 7 years of employment history.

-Employsure is going to host a series of webinars for PAA members on this topic, please register your interest and we’ll set you up for one.
-Please email email@example.com and let us know that you would like to be involved and if you have questions already, include them so that they can be answered for everyone in the webinar!
+If there is enough member interest, Employsure has offered to host a series of webinars on this topic.
+Please email email@example.com to register your interest, and if you have questions already, include them so that they can be answered for everyone in the webinar!